-While most of us are living in the cloud, there are still some things that need to be printed out on paper, like boarding passes, return labels, and term papers.
-Despite what you may have heard years ago, printing from a Chromebook is possible, and these days, it's pretty easy to get started with.
+While most of us live in the cloud these days, there are still some things that need to be printed out on paper, like boarding passes, return labels, and term papers.
+But, despite what you may have heard years ago, printing from the best Chromebooks is possible, and these days, it's easier than ever to get started.

-Chromebooks can't download and install the tens of thousands of printer drivers in existence, but that's why Google Cloud Print exists.
-Google Cloud Print is a internet-enabled printing standard that allows users to print on any of their devices — Chromebooks, Macs, PCs, Android phones, iPhones and iPads — whether they're trying to print from the next room or the next state over.
+For a while, Chromebooks didn't have printing built-in.
+Since Chromebooks can't download and install the tens of thousands of printer drivers in existence, Google created the Google Cloud Print service.
+Google Cloud Print was an internet-enabled printing standard that allowed users to print from any of their devices — Chromebooks, Macs, PCs, Android phones, iPhones, and iPads — whether they're trying to print from the next room or the next state over.

-How to add your Cloud-ready printer to Google Cloud Print
+How to connect your local printer to your Chromebook

 - Type Ctrl + P in the page you wish to print, or click the three-dot menu in the top right corner of Chrome and click Print.

-The print window will appear with your most recently-used printing location selection pre-selected.
-To change the destination you're printing to, click Change underneath Destination.
+The print window will appear with your most-recently-used printing location selection pre-selected.
+To change the destination you're printing to, click the drop-down arrow next to Destination.

 Once your print jobs settings are correct, click Print.